Skip to content

 Colleges see every grade from ninth through twelfth grade.
 That means your academic story starts the moment you enter high school, even if college still feels far away.
 The earlier you build strong habits, the easier it becomes to keep your GPA steady and show the growth colleges want to see.

-But caring about your grades doesn’t mean chasing perfection.
+But here’s the thing: caring about your grades doesn’t mean chasing perfection.
 It means understanding what colleges pay attention to and planning your classes and workload with intention.

 Grades Start Counting in Ninth Grade